Brighten a Tired-looking Appearance with Blepharoplasty

 In some cases, lower eyelid surgery is more involved than upper eyelid surgery.
 The incision is often hidden below the lower eyelashes, and in addition to removing excess tissues, the incision can also allow Dr. Lerman to redistribute fatty tissues to eliminate puffiness.
 Some adjustments can be made to correct muscle laxity, and Dr. Lerman may recommend creating the incision inside the lower eyelid.
 While this technique requires no external, visible incision, it does not suffice to remove excess skin, and therefore, it might not be the right option for everyone.

 The Right Candidates

-Ideal candidates for blepharoplasty include healthy, non-smoking patients with no life-threatening illnesses or conditions that can impair healing after the surgery.
+Ideal candidates for blepharoplasty include healthy, non-smoking patients with no life-threatening illnesses or conditions that can impair healing and recovery after the surgery.
 Be sure that Dr. Lerman and our staff are aware of current medical conditions and medications that may impact the success of your treatment.
 Conditions that can influence your eligibility for blepharoplasty may include:

 - Any eye condition, such as glaucoma, dry eye, or a detached retina

 - Graves’ disease or similar disorders involving underactive or overactive thyroid glands